Categories

 Not because it promises anything.

-But because stopping would be a lie,
+But because stopping would be a lie

-and you are done with adding lies to the pile.
+with adding lies to the pile.

 .

-This is how we live.
+This is how we are:

 Carrying ourselves when no one else can.

-the witness we waited for.
+Being, at last, the witness we waited for.

-If there is a miracle in this life,
+If there are miracles in this life,

-it will rarely shout.
+they rarely shout.

-It’ll whisper, hoarse but steady:
+But they may whisper, hoarse and steady:

 Still here.